 - Tuition fee rates are published for specific academic sessions and are fixed for the duration of that session.
-Students are required to pay the tuition fees relevant to their year of study. - Tuition and other fees will be charged according to the School's Refund and Charging Policy which can be found on the tuition fees page of the School's web site. - 10.3 No applicant or student will have completed registration, enrolment or re-enrolment procedures until the appropriate tuition fees have been paid or there is written assurance, acceptable to the Deputy Chief Operating Officer (Student and Academic Experience), that the tuition fees will be forthcoming from a reliable source such as Student Finance or other formal sponsor found acceptable to the Deputy Chief Operating Officer (Student and Academic Experience). - 10.4 Self-funded students undertaking on-campus degree programmes with a minimum tuition fee of £1500 may pay in two equal instalments on agreeing to the terms and payment of an administration charge.
+Students are required to pay the tuition fees relevant to their year of study. - Tuition and other fees will be charged according to the School's Refund and Charging Policy which can be found on the tuition fees page of the School's web site. - 10.3 No applicant or student will have completed registration, enrolment or re-enrolment procedures until the appropriate tuition fees have been paid or there is written assurance, acceptable to the Academic Registrar, that the tuition fees will be forthcoming from a reliable source such as Student Finance or other formal sponsor found acceptable to the Academic Registrar.

+10.4 Provision will be made for self-funded students undertaking on-campus degree programmes with a minimum tuition fee of £1500 to pay tuition fees in instalments.